sratgh/CarND-Capstone/README.md

 ### Committing Culture: Language, Message Style, Features, Fixes,..
 The following conventions apply to committing to the repository:
 * Commits must have a description that explains why the changes have been made.
-* Commits are either features or fixes.
+* Commits are i.e. features, fixes, documentation, refactoring...
+(See https://udacity.github.io/git-styleguide/)
 * Commits which add new features must have a description that begin with _feat:_
 * Commits which fix something (including missing documentation) must have a description that begin with _fix:_
+* ...

 ##  Architecture of the stack as ROS-Graph
 The following image shows the architecture of the software stack, that is completely based on the robot-operating system (ROS).